devfaysal/ubuntu-essential-tools/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "⭐[FEATURE] Give a suitable title"
+name: Feature Request
 about: Suggest an idea for this project
-title: FEATURE
+title: '⭐[FEATURE] Give a suitable title'
 labels: enhancement
 assignees: ''